algolia/algolia-react-boilerplate/apps/boilerplate-front-end/README.md

 ### pnpm version

-Your pnpm version should higher than 8.0.0 to avoid any dependancy issue with InstantSearch Hooks package.
+Your pnpm version should higher than 8.0.0 to avoid any dependency issue with InstantSearch Hooks package.

 If you still get any issue using pnpm you can try using `yarn` or `npm`.
 You might also want to try with `npm install --force`

 ### package issue

-If you encounter an issue with the package react-instantsearch-hooks-web please try to install the dependancies with npm or yarn as mentionned above.
+If you encounter an issue with the package react-instantsearch please try to install the dependencies with npm or yarn as mentioned above.

 If you encounter an issue with turbo-darwin-64 please install the package in the front-end folder with your package manager of choice.

 ### Sass - Scss compiler

-If you are unable to install sass library or you simply don't want to use it whithin the app, we are providing in each folder in a `compiled CSS` subfolder the compiled and the minified CSS of our Scss files.
+If you are unable to install sass library or you simply don't want to use it within the app, we are providing in each folder in a `compiled CSS` subfolder the compiled and the minified CSS of our Scss files.

 Feel free to use it.